The Next Big Upgrade in Air Travel Might Be Your Window Shade

 While most cabin refurbishments focus on plush seats and mood lighting, one Florida company believes the next big upgrade lies in something passengers barely notice: the window shade.

-Aerospace Technologies Group (ATG) has seen success in the implementation of its aerBlade window shade system, which has already been introduced into service onboard certain business and commercial aircraft.
-The aerBlade is part of the larger aerLuxe window shade family, which was showcased at the 2025 NBAA-BACE event in Las Vegas.
+Aerospace Technologies Group (ATG) has seen success in the implementation of its aerBlade window shade system, which has already been introduced into service onboard certain commercial aircraft.
+The aerBlade — along with its sister product, aerLuxe — is part of the ATG window shade family, which was showcased at the 2025 NBAA-BACE event in Las Vegas.

-Once installed, the shade connects directly to the aircraft's electrical system, allowing these shades to be remotely controlled.
-ATG also offers options for graphic and fabric variations of its product, providing an additional level of customizability to aircraft owners.
+Once installed, the shade connects directly to the aircraft's electrical system, allowing these shades to be controlled by the flight crew.
+ATG offers options for graphics on the aerBlade units, unlimited creativity for airlines.
+The aerLuxe unit remains a pleated dual fabric product.

 Easy Installation and Maintenance